mancusolab/susiepca/README.rst

 To mathmatically compute the Procrustes error of the estimate loading matrix, you need to install the Procruste package to solve the rotation problem (see `procrustes installation guide <https://procrustes.readthedocs.io/en/latest/usr_doc_installization.html>`_ for Procrustes method).
-Then one can compute the Procrustes error as following:
+Once the loading matrix is rotated to its original direction, one can compute the Procrustes error and look at heatmap as following:

 .. code:: python